catseye/Maxixe/doc/Design.md

     the proof language, we have coded constraints on hypotheses and conclusions which allow rules like EI to be written.

 *   **Predicate Logic**: see the Generality point above.
-It's getting there.
+It's probably close, but I wouldn't put money on it quite yet.

 *   **Correctness**: see the Disclaimer in the README.
-It's probably close, but I wouldn't put money on it.
+It's probably close, but I wouldn't put money on it quite yet.

 Related Work
 ------------